-How content design can supercharge your B2B tech content marketing
+How content design can put your B2B tech content marketing into high gear

 Content design has been a growing trend in content circles over the past several years.
 The term was coined by Sarah Winters, CEO of Content Design London, and to define it in its simplest terms, it is a concept that conveys the idea that content design professionals don’t just write words, but also design experiences with them.